libcpr/cpr/advanced-usage.md

 ## Response Objects

 `Response` objects are bags of data.
 Their sole purpose is to give the client information at the end of a request -- there's nothing in the API that uses a `Response` after it gets back to you.
-This reasoning drove the decision to make the member field of the response public and mutable.
+This reasoning drove the decision to make the member fields of the response public and mutable.

 A `Response` has these fields: